 Social Media Strategy

 Whoever your target customers are, chances are high that they’re involved in some sort of social media.
-So, your social media strategy is going to be an important part of tracking down those elusive customers.
-You’ll need to create and maintain profiles for your business on Facebook, LinkedIn, Twitter, and other social sites.
+So, your social media strategy is going to be an important part of tracking down customers.
+You’ll need to create and maintain profiles for your business on social media sites of your choosing, such as Facebook, LinkedIn, Twitter, or other social sites.
 Make sure the information on each profile is complete and consistent.

 Your customers will come to social media platforms to look for products, find information about companies, and read reviews.
-Clean up your business page, make it engaging and attractive, put all pertinent information – including a link to your newly mobile-responsive website – front-and-center so your customers can easily connect and shop.
+Clean up your business page, make it engaging and attractive, put all pertinent information front-and-center so your customers can easily connect and shop.
 When visitors do engage with your profiles, engage back!
-Respond to their questions and requests promptly – it can take some work but it will show your customers that you care about your business and about them.
+Respond to their questions and requests promptly.
+It can take some work, but it will show your customers that you care about your business and about them.

 The trick is to get the word out there about your business and your products.
 Remember, one of the advantages of e-commerce is how quickly you can react to the changing business world.
 If something isn’t working in your marketing strategy, change it!
 If an opportunity arises for you to get your name out, take it!